Things I will miss.

 - Thank God.
 Though buttons can be a bit fiddly sometimes.

 These lists are not exhaustive.
-There are, obviously, more things I and cannot do but these are the ones that spring most readily to mind
+There are, obviously, many more things I can and cannot do but these are the ones that spring most readily to mind.